GESM 140g Syllabus

 Academic Integrity

 The University of Southern California is foremost a learning community committed to fostering successful scholars and researchers dedicated to the pursuit of knowledge and the transmission of ideas.
-Academic misconduct is in contrast to the university’s mission to educate students through a broad array of first-rank academic, professional, and extracurricular programs and includes any act of dishonesty in the submission of academic work (either in draft or final form).
+Academic misconduct is contrary to this fundamental mission and includes any act of dishonesty in the submission of academic work (either in draft or final form), as well as cheating, plagiarism, fabrication (e.g., falsifying data), knowingly assisting others in acts of academic dishonesty, and any act that gains or is intended to gain an unfair academic advantage.
+Students are expected to uphold the highest standards of academic integrity in all coursework.

-This course will follow the expectations for academic integrity as stated in the USC Student Handbook.
+This course follows the expectations for academic integrity as stated in the USC Student Handbook.
 All students are expected to submit assignments that are original work and prepared specifically for the course/section in this academic term.
-You may not submit work written by others or “recycle” work prepared for other courses without obtaining written permission from the instructor(s).
-Students suspected of engaging in academic misconduct will be reported to the Office of Academic Integrity.
+Students may not submit work written by others or “recycle” work prepared for other courses without obtaining written permission from the instructor(s).
+Students suspected of academic misconduct will be reported to the Office of Academic Integrity.[1]

 Other violations of academic misconduct include, but are not limited to, cheating, plagiarism, fabrication (e.g., falsifying data), knowingly assisting others in acts of academic dishonesty, and any act that gains or is intended to gain an unfair academic advantage.[2]

 Academic dishonesty has a far-reaching impact and is considered a serious offense against the university.
-Violations will result in a grade penalty, such as a failing grade on the assignment or in the course, and disciplinary action from the university itself, such as suspension or even expulsion.
+Violations will result in a grade penalty, such as a failing grade on the assignment or in the course, and disciplinary action from the university, such as suspension or expulsion.

-For more information about academic integrity see the student handbook or the Office of Academic Integrity’s website, and university policies on Research and Scholarship Misconduct.
+For more information about academic integrity see the Student Handbook, the Office of Academic Integrity’s website, and university policies on Research and Scholarship Misconduct.

 USC has policies that prohibit recording and distribution of any synchronous and asynchronous course content outside of the learning environment.

-Violations of Academic Integrity: Recording a university class without the express permission of the instructor and announcement to the class, or unless conducted pursuant to an Office of Student Accessibility Services (OSAS) accommodation.
+Violations of Academic Integrity: Recording a university class without the express permission of the instructor and announcement to the class, or unless conducted pursuant to an OSAS accommodation.
 Recording can inhibit free discussion in the future, and thus infringe on the academic freedom of other students as well as the instructor.
 (Living our Unifying Values: The USC Student Handbook, page 13).

 Violations of Academic Integrity: Distribution or use of notes, recordings, exams, or other intellectual property, based on university classes or lectures without the express permission of the instructor for purposes other than individual or group study.
 This includes but is not limited to providing materials for distribution by services publishing course materials.
 This restriction on unauthorized use also applies to all information, which had been distributed to students or in any way had been displayed for use in relationship to the class, whether obtained in class, via email, on the internet, or via any other media.
 Distributing course material without the instructor’s permission will be presumed to be an intentional act to facilitate or enable academic dishonestly and is strictly prohibited.
 (Living our Unifying Values: The USC Student Handbook, page 13).